 But there are other specific tasks that classical approaches can’t handle even if there is a lot of labeled data.
 I’m talking about systems that demand dynamic scalability.
 For example, let’s consider the face verification problem.
 Imagine you want to build a smart pass system that will let people in (by scanning their faces) only if their photos are in the database.
 You don’t want to retrain the model every time the database is changed.
-What you do want is to train it only once and then apply it regardless of the number of classes or faces you have.
+You want to train it only once and then apply it regardless of the number of classes or faces you have.
 It is for such types of tasks that few-shot learning is suitable.

 In this article, we will only consider approaches based on distance metric learning.
 The general idea of these methods is to train a model that creates a special vector space.
-Once such a vector (embedding) space is created, tasks as face recognition, verification and clustering can be easily implemented using standard techniques with embeddings as feature vectors.
+Once such a vector (embedding) space is created, tasks such as face recognition, verification, and clustering can be easily implemented using standard techniques with embeddings as feature vectors.

 One of the ways to train such a model is to use triplet loss:

 The goal of the triplet loss is to make sure that:

 - Two examples with the same label have their embeddings close together in the embedding space.

 - Two examples with different labels have their embeddings far away.